-- provide, good, even water distribution (See Table: Minimum Recommended Adiabatic Pre-Cooler water flow rates) - clean distribution header on a regular basis - · clean city water strainer on a regular basis - · replace damaged or spent Pre-Cooler media
+- provide, good, even water distribution (See Table: Minimum Recommended Adiabatic Pre-Cooler water flow rates) - clean distribution header on a regular basis - clean city water strainer on a regular basis - replace damaged or spent Pre-Cooler media

 Refer to "Construction Details" on page 4 of the unit.
 Mains cold water is supplied to (6), and is fed to the water distribution system (9), via a flow valve/meter (8).
-The recommended mains water supply pressure is minimum 3 bar, and the flow valve/meter (8) needs to be adjusted at installation to feed a minimum water flow over the Adiabatic Pre-Cooler (See Table: "Minimum Recommended Adiabatic Pre-Cooler water flow rates") The minimum water flow to be distributed over the Adiabatic Pre-cooler depends on:
+The recommended mains water supply pressure is minimum 3 bar, and the flow valve/meter (8) needs to be adjusted at installation to feed a minimum water flow over the Adiabatic Pre-Cooler (See Table: "Minimum Recommended Adiabatic Pre-Cooler water flow rates") This section is for SA only...